DataDog/integrations-core/rabbitmq/README.md

 ### Migrating to Prometheus Plugin

 The Prometheus Plugin exposes a different set of metrics from the Management Plugin.
-Here is what you should be aware of as you migrate from the Management to the Prometheus Plugin.
+Here is what to be aware of as you migrate from the Management to the Prometheus Plugin.

 - Look up your metrics in [this table][23].
 If a metric's description contains an `[OpenMetricsV2]` tag, then it is available in the Prometheus Plugin.
 Metrics available only in the Management Plugin do not have any tags in their descriptions.
-- The old dashboards and monitors **will not work** anymore, please switch to the dashboards and monitors marked as *OpenMetrics Version*.
+- Any dashboards and monitors using Management Plugin metrics do not function.
+Switch to the dashboards and monitors marked as *OpenMetrics Version*.
 - The default configuration collects aggregated metrics.
-This means, for example, that you won't see metrics tagged by queue.
+This means, for example, that there are no metrics tagged by queue.
 Configure the option `prometheus_plugin.unaggregated_endpoint` to get metrics without aggregation.
-- The `rabbitmq.status` service check is replaced by `rabbitmq.openmetrics.health` one.
-The service check `rabbit.aliveness` has no equivalent in the Prometheus Plugin, but it doesn't add much on top of the other checks.
+- The `rabbitmq.status` service check is replaced by `rabbitmq.openmetrics.health`.
+The service check `rabbit.aliveness` has no equivalent in the Prometheus Plugin.

-Some tags also changed in the Prometheus Plugin.
+The Prometheus Plugin changes some tags.
 The table below describes the changes to the more common tags.

 | Management          | Prometheus                               |
 |:--------------------|:-----------------------------------------|